INSIDE: Roam the Gnome’s Spectacular Guide on Saving for Disney Vacations & Family Travel.

 Because we now do tend to live in a cashless modern world, I think that our experiments and playful adventures with REAL CASH are even more important to learn good savings habits, don’t you?

-Putting aside a set amount each week to spend somewhat frivolously is just as important as saving.
+Putting aside a small set amount each week to spend somewhat frivolously on coffee, books, or flowers, or some all important Mickey and Minnie luggage tags is just as important as saving.

-It’s no good saving for a year to get to Disney if you are miserable the whole time.
+It’s no good saving for a year for a Disney World vacation & extra magic hours in the park if you are miserable the whole time.